SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 Generics are most often specified via type parameters.
 Parametric polymorphism is polymorphism that only uses one implementation, instead taking a generic (that is perhaps subject to some contraints) and performing one's operatons based on that.

+Interfaces/traits often enable parametric polymorphism.

 <h3>subtyping</h3>

 <h2>Identifiers</h2>

 An identifier is opaque if it provides no information about the thing it identifies A transparent identifier provides information about the thing it identifies.

+Aliasing is referring to the same location in memory by multiple different identifiers.

 <h3>Name binding</h3>